Disability Insurance Provisions

 Future Purchase Option Rider

 The future purchase option rider allows the insured to buy additional monthly benefits on specific option dates.
-This is regardless of the insured’s health, as long as the earned income at the time justifies the increase of benefits.
+This is regardless of the insured’s health, as long as the earned income at the time justifies the increase in benefits.

 A grace period is the 31 days immediately following the due date of a premium.
 The policy will continue during the 31 days, but if the premium is not paid by the end of the grace period, all coverage will be terminated.